Jennifer Lopez and Maluma prepare new music together - Code List

 The Paparazzi, the singer wears a bridal gown by designer Zuhair Murad during the what would be the recordings of the tape.

-Artists, furthermore, had been shot in the month of October, a version of “No me ames”, a duet which he originally recorded Lopez with her ex-husband, Marc Anthony, on stage at the famous venue Madison Square Garden.
+Artists, furthermore, had been shot in the month of October, a version of “No me ames” the song she originally recorded Lopez with her ex-husband, Marc Anthony, on stage at the famous venue Madison Square Garden.

 The Diva of the Bronx, has made a surprise appearance during a concert of Maluma there and sang together the song in Spanish.

-The only thing that is known up to the time of the new number in which you are working is a little letter that says, “no matter what Happens ‘toy pa’ ti”, which was published by the Lopez on Instagram.
+The only thing that is known up to the time of the new number in which you are working is a little letter that says,” no matter what the ‘toy pa’ ti’, which was published by the Lopez on Instagram.

-Even if in the photos published by the two artists on the social network will be very close to one another,“ both have been very careful to avoid getting the COVID-19″, stressed the source of the label.
+Even if in the photos published by the two artists on the social network will be very close to one another,“ both have been very careful to avoid getting the COVID-19′, has pointed the source of the label.

 In these moments, is Maluma and Lopez are in their Miami homes with their families, even if initially the colombian has spent the first months of quarantine in the house, on the outskirts of the city of Medellin.
 EFE